 You may be wondering about the OPWDD’s new People First Care Coordination.
 There’s a new program, changed names, and a whole new approach to managing your care.
 The goal, however, is simple: to make sure that individuals with I/DD get the high-quality, person-centered supports and services they deserve.
 Here are the answers to some questions you might have about these recent changes.

 What is a “Care Coordination Organization” and what does it mean for me?

-Tri County Care was recently selected as one of seven Care Coordination Organizations (or CCO) to serve a region of New York State.
-CCO are part of a new and improved system of care that allows people with I/DD to plan all their needs in one place—including disability services, community-based supports, and health and wellness services—rather than you and your care team having to coordinate with several agencies to access services.
-For people with I/DD, CCO mean more holistic, comprehensive care, more options, more flexibility, and fewer barriers to access.
+Tri-County Care is one of seven Care Coordination Organizations (or CCO) in New York State.
+CCOs are part of a new and improved system of care that allows individuals with I/DD to plan all their needs in one place—including disability services, community-based supports, and health and wellness services—rather than you and your care team having to coordinate with several agencies to access services.
+For individuals with I/DD, CCO mean more holistic, comprehensive care, more options, more flexibility, and fewer barriers to access.
 They also ensure that everyone involved in your care is aligned with your personal goals, wants, and needs.

 Will I lose any of my current services if I enroll in a CCO program?